 The third aspect of the PAC series is for some the most important, but for all, probably the most infamous.
-Trying to determine exactly what your prospect’s capacity to give is can be very difficult.
+Trying to determine exactly your prospect’s capacity to give is very difficult.
 There is usually no definitive answer, but every major gift ask usually depends on it.

 You probably already know what capacity is, but the way we think of it is this.
 How much does your prospect have to give?

 Capacity ratings represent the total amount the prospect can give to all causes over a 5 year period.
 And to be clear, this rating or range does not include propensity/inclination or affinity.
 As Jen Filla mentioned in a recent webinar, many organizations have a multi-pronged approach that takes all three ratings into account but still think about them separately.
 It’s okay for someone to have a high capacity where there is no notion of philanthropy.